MichaelMKKelly/ESPHome-Config-for-localbytes-plug-pm/README.md

 I am producing this as an alternate option with a slightly different feature set and kept more up to date with the offerings of ESPHome.

 This also reduced my device count in the ESPHome builder tool which want to be individually compiled and uploaded to devices witth fixed credentials.
-Instead I can keep them more as a "Just Works" Product.
+Instead I can keep them more as a "Just Works" product.

 ## The Device
 The Smart Plug itself runs a ESP8266 family chip (Specifically a ESP8285) with 1MB of onboard flash to work with.